textpattern/textpattern.github.io/themes/front-end-themes.md

 One way to duplicate the default theme is via the **With selected** controls that work in combination with the check boxes in the themes table.

-Proceed as follows:

-1. Check the box next to the default theme in the themes table.
-2. Click the **With 1 selected**… menu just below the table and select the ‘Duplicate’ option.
-3. Click ‘OK’ when asked if you are sure.
+Proceed by checking the box next to the default theme in the themes table, then selecting the ‘Duplicate’ option from the **With 1 selected**… menu just below the table, and, finally, clicking ‘OK’ when asked if you are sure.

 ![Duplicate via with selected controls](https://docs.textpattern.com/img/duplicate-via-with-selected-controls.png)